netobserv/network-observability-operator/docs/FlowCollector.md

 `subnetLabels` allows to define custom labels on subnets and IPs or to enable automatic labelling of recognized subnets in OpenShift.
+When a subnet matches the source or destination IP of a flow, a corresponding field is added: `SrcSubnetLabel` or `DstSubnetLabel`.

 <table>
     <thead>